BrightSpots/rctab-docs/docs/tdp/user_guide.md

 **2 - Hint Text** For each of the different configuration tabs, this section has help text for users.

 **3 - Log Output** While using RCTab, everything that it is doing is logged to this section.
 Users should be looking here for any information that RCTab needs to communicate.
-Users can copy text from this section with `[Right Click] -> Copy`
+Users can copy text from this section with `[Right Click] -> Copy`.
+It sends the user messages about the tabulation process, any errors encountered in using a configuration file, any errors in tabulation, and other software messages.
+All messages in this panel are also saved to a file on disk for auditability later.

 **4 - RCTab Menu**
 The menu bar contains some important actions.

 - `File -> Save` saves your current configuration to a file on disk.
 - `File -> Load` allows you to choose a configuration file to load into RCTab, allowing you to continue from a previously configured contest.
 - `File -> New` lets you start fresh with an empty configuration in the UI.